musikito/react-express-boilerplate/README.md

 # Express-backend
 this repo is a simple boilerplate for express application with basic features as:

+**This setup works with local instance of mongo only if you have mongo installed on your machine** if you dont have mongo installed you can follow [this](https://docs.mongodb.com/manual/administration/install-community/) instructions. then to start it simply run `sudo mongod` from the command line.

 # built-in Auth - using passport-mongoose
 this boilerplate built with passport auth with mongo database: simply add your login data in the config.js file and uncomment the necessary part from db/mongoos.js